-Debórah Dwork is the Rose Professor of Holocaust History and Director of the Strassler Center for Holocaust and Genocide Studies at Clark University.
-As founding Director of the Center, she has given shape to a forum for Holocaust and genocide education and scholarship, dedicated to teaching, research, and public service.
-She is now counted a leading authority on university education in this field, as well as in her area of scholarship: Holocaust history.
+Debórah Dwork is the Rose Professor of Holocaust History and Founding Director of the Strassler Center for Holocaust and Genocide Studies at Clark University.
+She is counted a leading authority on university education in this field.

 Debórah Dwork has been, inter alia, a Guggenheim Fellow, a Fellow at the Woodrow Wilson International Center for Scholars, and a Fellow of the American Council of Learned Societies.
-A member of the U.S. delegation to the International Holocaust Remembrance Alliance (previously called the International Task Force, or ITF), Dwork serves on many advisory boards and works with non-profit organizations and foundations concerned with Holocaust education.
+A member of the U.S. delegation to the 31-member state International Holocaust Remembrance Alliance, Dwork serves on many advisory boards and works with non-profit organizations and foundations concerned with Holocaust education.
 Above all, Professor Dwork is a teacher and mentor to undergraduate and doctoral students who value her commitment to training the next generation of Holocaust scholars.